HarperDB/documentation/docs/developers/rest.md

 GET /Product?sort(+rating,-price)
 ```

+# Relationships
+HarperDB supports relationships in its data models, allowing for tables to define a relationship with data from other tables (or even itself) through foreign keys.
+These relationships can be one-to-many, many-to-one, or many-to-many (and even with ordered relationships).
+These relationships are defined in the schema, and then can easily be queried through chained attributes that act as "join" queries, allowing related attributes to referenced in conditions and selected for returned results.

 ## Chained Attributes and Joins
-In addition to querying on top-level attributes, you can also query on chained attributes.
-Most importantly, this provides "join" functionality, allowing related tables to be queried and joined in the results.
+To support relationships and hierarchical data structures, in addition to querying on top-level attributes, you can also query on chained attributes.
+Most importantly, this provides HarperDB's "join" functionality, allowing related tables to be queried and joined in the results.
 Chained properties are specified by using dot syntax.
 In order to effectively leverage join functionality, you need to define a relationship in your schema:
 ```graphql
 type Product @table @export {
 	id: ID @primaryKey